maneandmoon/moonhead/README.md

 1. Obtain an API Key from weatherapi.com by signing up for a free account.
 Follow the prompt on screen and login.
 2. An API key will be provided.
-Use this key as a request parameter through an API. key=<YOUR API KEY>
+Use this key as a request parameter through an API.

+		key=<YOUR API KEY>

 3. Base URL for request to WeatherAPI.com is:

 		Base URL: "http://api.weatherapi.com/v1"

 4. URL for moon phase request is:

 		"http://api.weatherapi.com/v1/astronomy.json"

-5. Required request parameters are API key (key); query (q) parameter is set to Chicago as the location but update it as needed depending on the user's location, and date time (dt).
+5. Required request parameters are API key (key); query (q) (parameter is set to Chicago as the location but update it as needed depending on the user's location); and date time (dt).

 ##### Environment Creation